Lunar X

-The Lunar X (also known as the Werner X) is a clair-obscur effect in which light and shadow creates the appearance of a letter 'X' on the rim of the Blanchinus, La Caille and Purbach craters.
+The Lunar X (also known as the Werner X) is a clair-obscur effect in which light and shadow creates the appearance of a letter 'X' on the rim of the Blanchinus, La Caille and Purbach craters of the Moon.

 The X is visible only for a few hours before the first quarter, slightly below the lunar terminator.
 Near to the X, the Lunar V is also visible, formed by Ukert crater and several other small craters.